rustlingleavesinteractive-lab/studio-website/content/join-us/2Dconceptartist.md

 Rustling Leaves Games is an indie studio focused on creating emotional, narrative-driven interactive experiences.
-We’re a small, collaborative team building thoughtful and atmospheric games, and we’re looking for **2D Concept Artists (Characters & Environments)** to help define the mood, tone, and visuals of our environments.
+We’re a small, collaborative team building thoughtful and atmospheric games, and we’re looking for **2D Concept Artists (Characters & Environments)** to help define the mood, tone, and visuals of our environments and characters.

 ## Role Overview
 As a 2D Concept Artist, you will be responsible for creating visually compelling character and/or environment designs